Top 5 Time Management Secrets in Agile Methodology

 This involves categorizing tasks by their importance and urgency.
 Techniques like the ABCD method help at this stage at best.

-How to break down your to-do list for maximum efficiency and a productive day
+How to organize your to-do list to get the most out of it and have a fruitful day

 Ascend the Summit

-• Your Power Move: This is your Top Priority, the non-negotiable task that must be tackled and conquered today.
-No excuses, just an epic win!
+- Your Power Move: This is your Top Priority, the task I would do today, there are no options.
+No excuses, it is epic win!

 Blaze a Side Trail